jaspector

 It is unlawful to erect, construct, reconstruct, alter, or change the use of any building or structure within unincorporated Duchesne County without an approved building permit.
 Permits are required for any building designed for human occupancy, garages, carports, and most other structures.
 Plumbing, electrical, mechanical, and re-roofing work also generally require permits.

-Typical processing time is Varies by project complexity and completeness of submittal; contact Building Department for estimates..
+Building permit processing times in unincorporated Duchesne County, UT typically run Varies by project complexity and completeness of submittal; contact Building Department for estimates..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Duchesne County, UT.
 The following work is generally exempt: Accessory structures (sheds, storage buildings): Single-story detached accessory building of 200 square feet or less is exempt if a dwelling unit is already established on the parcel.
 A shed on a vacant parcel requires a permit regardless of size.; Agricultural structures: A structure used solely in conjunction with an agricultural use and not for human occupancy is exempt, provided the parcel qualifies.
 The agricultural exemption does not apply to structures in a county-approved subdivision plat area unless located wholly or in part within an agricultural protection area.; Storage containers: A separate exemption path exists; confirm scope with the Building Department.; General exemptions (fences up to 7 feet, retaining walls not over 4 feet from footing bottom, finish work, painting, flooring, minor repairs not affecting structural, fire, life safety, or energy code elements): Confirm with Building Department.; Zoning setback requirements apply to all structures, including those exempt from building permits..
 Note: Garages and carports are NOT exempt and require permits.
 Confirm all edge cases with the Building Department before proceeding.
+When in doubt, confirm with the local building department before starting work.